maja-kucharczyk/roof-damage-assessment/README.md

 Kucharczyk, M., Nesbit, P. R., & Hugenholtz, C. H. (2025).
 Automated Mapping of Post-Storm Roof Damage Using Deep Learning and Aerial Imagery: A Case Study in the Caribbean. *Remote Sensing*, *17*(20), 3456. https://doi.org/10.3390/rs17203456

 > [!NOTE]
-> This tutorial was last tested on December 27, 2025, using ArcGIS Pro 3.4.3 and Jupyter Notebook 7.2.1.
+> This tutorial was last tested on January 19, 2026, using ArcGIS Pro 3.4.3 and Jupyter Notebook 7.2.1.
 If you're using different versions, you may encounter different functionality and results.

 ## Requirements
 - Esri ArcGIS Pro with Image Analyst extension